saadiahmadx/x-themed-profile/README.md

 ![preview](https://raw.githubusercontent.com/loopsandvariables/x-themed-profile/refs/heads/main/static/images/desktop-mobile-mockup.png)

 A simple X themed profile or "link in bio" type page so you can link to your projects, social, blog posts, or whatever you want.
+Built withSvelteKit so I can expand on it with more routes.

-It's in SvelteKit so I can expand on it with more routes, but you could also just create a static index.html file.
+If you just want a static page, you can just copy the `static/html/index.html` file to your own project.

 **Demo:** I created my [personal site](https://loopsandvariables.com) with this template.

 ## Local setup